rocketpages/ultimate-tictactoe/README.md

 - Demonstrate concrete usage of advanced Akka features such as [Akka FSM](http://doc.akka.io/docs/akka/current/java/fsm.html) and how they can be leveraged to simplify the handling of state within message-driven systems.
 - Leverage [Scala.js](https://www.scala-js.org/) to implement a reactive UI without resorting to complex JavaScript technologies like Angular or React.
+- Kill the boredom of travel; coding is more fun than an in-flight entertainment system.

 ## Current Status